Walmart, Tesla pause in legal fight over fiery solar panels

-NEW YORK (AP) — Walmart’s lawsuit against Tesla over fiery rooftop solar panels is being sealed by the court and both companies say they look forward to addressing all issues.
+NEW YORK (AP) — Walmart said Friday that is working on a resolution with Tesla after the retailing giant sued the electric car company’s energy division for installing rooftop solar panels that caught fire.

-Walmart sued Tesla for “gross negligence” Tuesday, saying that the electric car company’s energy division installed solar panels that went up in flames on its store rooftops.
+In the lawsuit filed Tuesday, Walmart said Tesla installed solar panels that went up in flames on seven of its store rooftops between 2012 and 2018, causing millions of dollars in damage.

-In joint statements Friday, the companies said they look forward to re-activating the panels once both sides are certain that all concerns have been addressed.
+In a joint statement Friday, the companies said they look forward to re-activating the panels once both sides are certain that all concerns have been addressed.
+Walmart spokesman Randy Hargrove said the lawsuit has not been dropped, but that the companies are “actively working” to resolve it.

-“Together, we look forward to pursuing our mutual goal of a sustainable energy future,” said the statements.
-“Above all else, both companies want each and every system to operate reliably, efficiently, and safely.”

-Neither company would say if the lawsuit had been dropped, but New York State Supreme Court records show it was “returned for correction,” and it was not accessible online Friday.

-Walmart said fires broke out at seven stores between 2012 and 2018, causing millions of dollars in damage.
-One location in Ohio had to be closed for eight days, Walmart said in the complaint.

-Inspections found that several of Tesla’s solar panels were broken and that wires were hanging out, causing a fire hazard.
-In its lawsuit, Walmart said Tesla Inc., based in Palo Alto, California, engaged in “widespread, systemic negligence” and “failed to abide by prudent industry practices in installing, operating, and maintaining its solar systems.”
+According to the complaint, inspections found that several of Tesla’s solar panels were broken and that wires were hanging out, causing a fire hazard.
+Walmart said Tesla Inc., based in Palo Alto, California, engaged in “widespread, systemic negligence” and “failed to abide by prudent industry practices in installing, operating, and maintaining its solar systems.”

 Walmart said it had deals with Tesla Energy, formerly known as SolarCity, to install and maintain solar panels on 244 Walmart stores.